phpmentoring/resources-tools/vcs/git-tutorial.md

 Working with Git (the basics)
 -----------------------------

 This tutorial covers the basic commands for working with Git at the command line.
 GUI tools are available, but are not covered here.
-Some links are provided at the end of the article.

 ##Setting up